-In addition, on February 27, 2018, Precision converted \$500,000 in principal amount of secured notes into 833,333 shares of Helomics common stock.
-The Helomics shares held by Precision, in the aggregate, represent 25% of the outstanding capital stock of Helomics on an as-converted basis.
+In addition, on February 27, 2018, Skyline converted \$500,000 in principal amount of secured notes into 833,333 shares of Helomics common stock.
+The Helomics shares held by Skyline, in the aggregate, represent 25% of the outstanding capital stock of Helomics on an as-converted basis.

-NOTE 13 - ACQUISITION
+NOTE 12 - ACQUISITION

-On June 28, 2018, the Company entered into a definitive merger agreement with Precision Therapeutics Inc. to acquire the remaining stock.
-Under the terms of the deal, upon completion of the merger all outstanding shares of Helomics stock not already held by Precision will be converted into the right to receive a proportionate share of 4.0 million shares of newly issued Precision common stock ("Merger Shares"), and 3.5 million shares of newly issued Precision preferred stock, in addition to the 1.1 million Precision shares already issued to Helomics for Precision's initial 20% ownership in Helomics.
-The merger is conditioned on at least 75% of Helomics' \$8.8 million in outstanding promissory notes being exchanged for additional shares of Precision common stock at \$1.00 per share.
-In addition, all or a significant portion of 23.7 million Helomics warrants will be exchanged for warrants to purchase Precision common stock, at a ratio of 0.6 Precision warrants for each Helomics warrant.
+On June 28, 2018, the Company entered into a definitive merger agreement with Precision to acquire the remaining stock.
+Under the terms of the deal, upon completion of the merger, all outstanding shares of Helomics stock not already held by Precision will be converted into the right to receive a proportionate share of 4,000,000 shares of newly issued Precision common stock ("Merger Shares") and 3,500,000 shares of newly issued Precision preferred stock, in addition to the 1,100,000 Precision shares already issued to Helomics for Precision's initial 20% ownership in Helomics.

+The merger is conditional on at least 75% of Helomics' \$7,600,000 in outstanding promissory notes being exchanged for additional shares of Precision common stock at \$1.00 per share.
+In addition, the note holders were offered additional warrants in exchange for converting the debt at merger close.
+If all note holders exercise the option to convert, the total outstanding warrants at the time of merger would total 23,741,772.
+These Helomics warrants will be exchanged for warrants to purchase Precision common stock, at a ratio of 0.6 Precision warrants for each Helomics warrant.

-NOTE 14 - COMMITMENTS AND CONTINGENCIES
+NOTE 13 - COMMITMENTS AND CONTINGENCIES

 The Company has several legal claims brought against it in 2017 from vendors seeking payment on past due invoices.
 All claims were settled amicably, and payment plans have been agreed upon whereby the outstanding amounts will be paid in full, all of which the liability is captured in accounts payable.
 The Company expects no litigation in these matters and therefore believes there is no additional financial exposure, other than amounts already recorded within accounts payable.
-The Company does not have any other commitments or contingencies as of June 30, 2018.
+The Company does not have any other commitments or contingencies as of September 30, 2018.